Primary care home is an innovative approach to strengthening and redesigning primary care.

 This includes vanguards and other new models of care like NAPC’s primary care homes as well as GP super practices and GP or other primary care federations.
 It is also open to anyone looking to be a manager within this new environment of transforming primary care.
 The diploma offers practical and flexible online learning with minimal time away from the workplace and can provide a pathway to HFMA Higher Diploma or ultimately an MBA for students who wish to continue their studies.

-Applications for an October start are now being accepted.
+Applications for a February start are now being accepted.